THURSDAY March 22, 2018

 Come discuss evolving issues in immigration law under the current administration.
 We’ll talk about a panoply of topics in the news including experiences at the border, employing foreign nationals, enforcement actions, and more.
 We expect this will be useful to those involved in immigration law, those with corporate or international clients, and to anyone who would like to better understand our nation’s changing approach to immigration.

 4b) Will the #MeToo Movement Change Sexual Harassment Law?
 (1.5 MCLE credits)

-Speakers: Richard Cassidy, Esq. and Benjamin Traverse, Esq.
+Speakers: Richard Cassidy, Esq., Benjamin Traverse, Esq., and Heather Wright, Esq.